squid-cache/squid-cache.github.io/Features/Authentication.rst

 Commonly deployed user-agents support at least one and up to four different authentication protocols (also called ''schemes'').

 Those schemes are explained in detail elsewhere (see [[Features/NegotiateAuthentication]] and SquidFaq/TroubleShooting).
-You __can__ enable more than one at any given moment, just configure the relevant ''SquidConf:auth_param'' sections for each different scheme you want to offer to the browsers.
+You __can__ enable more than one at any given moment, just configure the relevant SquidConf:auth_param sections for each different scheme you want to offer to the browsers.
 || /!\ ||Due to a '''bug''' in common User-Agents (most notably Microsoft Internet Explorer) the __order__ the auth-schemes are configured __is__ relevant.
 RFC RFC:2617, chapter 4.6, states: ''A user agent MUST choose to use the strongest auth-scheme it understands''.
 Microsoft Internet Explorer instead chooses the __first__ authe-scheme (in the order they are offered) it understands ||